yawoezunkpe-byte/Faculty-Website/README.md

 # Faculty Website Template

-This is a static faculty website template designed to be managed with OmniCMS.
+This is a static faculty website designed to be managed with OmniCMS.
 The website includes pages for a professor's home/about, research, teaching, publications, and contact information.

 ## Structure